Extending your permit if you are a long-term resident of the EU

 If you are a long-term resident of the EU and would like to continue living in Sweden after your permit has expired, you should submit an application to extend your permit.
 You must apply for an extension before your existing permit has expired.

 How to apply

-You fill in the form Application for residence permit for persons who are long-term residents in another Member State and their family members, number 137011, and send this or hand it in to one of the Swedish Migration Agency's permit units.
+You fill in the form Application for a residence permit for persons who have long-term resident status in another EU state and their family members, 137011, and send this or hand it in to one of the Swedish Migration Agency's permit units.
 Apply at the earliest 30 days before your current permit expires.